Beatrice Arnera: Career

 Daughter of the opera singer Silvia Gavarotti, Arnera spent her early years traveling with her mother on tour across Italy and Europe.
 She moved to Rome at the age of seventeen and began working in the entertainment industry, participating with small roles in various television and film projects.

 Arnera starred in the Jackal's first feature film Addio fottuti musi verdi in 2017 and in the comedy My Big Gay Italian Wedding in 2018.

 In 2018, she starred as the lead Giuly in the Fox series Romolo + Giuly: La guerra mondiale italiana, a parody of the Shakespearean tragedy Romeo and Juliet, that depicts the class struggle between Northern and Southern Rome.
 That same year, she was awarded with the Kinéo Award for the Best Young Revelation at the 76th Venice International Film Festival.

 Since 2022, Arnera has been starring in the Netflix series I Hate Christmas.

 Personal life

-Since May 2021, she has been in a relationship with Andrea Pisani from the comedy duo PanPers.
-In 2024, they had a daughter named Matilde.
+From 2021 to 2025, Arnera was in a relationship with Andrea Pisani from the comedy duo PanPers.
+In 2024, the couple had a daughter named Matilde.